sonic-net/SONiC/doc/acl/Everflow-test-plan.md

 Each test case will analyze Everflow packet header and payload (if mirrored packet is equal to original).
 In case of egress mirroring, verify that TTL of the mirrored packet in GRE tunnel is decremented comparing with the injected packet.

-### Test case \#1 - Resolved route
+### Test case \#1 - Packets mirrored to best match resolved route

 #### Test objective

-Verify that session with resolved route has active state.
+Verify that mirrored packets are forwarded to the best match route for the session destination IP.

 #### Test steps

-- Create route that matches session destination IP with unresolved next hop.
+- Create route with next hop on port dst_port_1.
-- Resolve route next hop.
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
-- Verify that packet mirrored to appropriate port.
-- Analyze mirrored packet header.
-- In case of egress mirroring, verify that TTL of the mirrored packet is decremented comparing with the injected packet.
-- Verify that mirrored packet payload is equal to sent packet.
+- Verify that the packets are mirrored to dst_port_1 with correct Everflow header.
-- Verify that counters value of each Everflow ACL rule is correct.

-### Test case \#2 - Longer prefix route with resolved next hop

-#### Test objective

-Verify that session destination port and MAC address are changed after best match route insertion.

-#### Test steps

-- Create route that matches session destination IP with unresolved next hop.
+- Create another route with unresolved next hop.
-- Resolve route next hop.
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
-- Verify that packets mirrored to appropriate port.
+- Verify that the packets are mirrored to dst_port_1 with correct Everflow header.

-- Analyze mirrored packet header.
-- In case of egress mirroring, verify that TTL of the mirrored packet is decremented comparing with the injected packet.
-- Verify that mirrored packet payload is equal to sent packet.
-- Create best match route that matches session destination IP with unresolved next hop.
+- Remove the route with unresolved next hop.
+Create another route with best match prefix and resolved next hop on dst_port_2
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
-- Verify that packets are mirrored to the same port.
+- Verify that the packets are mirrored to dst_port_2 with correct Everflow header.

-- Resolve best match route next hop (neighbor should be on different port).
+- Remove the best match route
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
-- Verify that packets are mirrored and destination port changed accordingly.
+- Verify that the packets are mirrored to dst_port_1 with correct Everflow header.

-### Test case \#3 - Remove longer prefix route.

-#### Test objective

-Verify that session destination port and MAC address are changed after best match route removal.

-#### Test steps

-- Create route that matches session destination IP with unresolved next hop.
-- Resolve route next hop.
-- Send packets that matches each Everflow ACL rule.
+- Cleanup all the added routes

+While checking mirrored packets:
-- Verify that packets mirrored to appropriate port.
+- Verify that packets are mirrored to appropriate port.
+- Verify that mirrored packets payload is equal sent packets.
-- Analyze mirrored packet header.
+- Analyze mirrored packets header.
-- In case of egress mirroring, verify that TTL of the mirrored packet is decremented comparing with the injected packet.
+- In case of egress mirroring, verify that TTL of the mirrored packets is decremented comparing with the injected packets.
-- Verify that mirrored packet payload is equal to sent packet.
-- Create best match route that matches session destination IP with unresolved next hop.
-- Resolve best match route next hop (neighbor should be on different port).
-- Send packets that matches each Everflow ACL rule.
-- Verify that packets are mirrored and destination port changed accordingly.
-- Remove best match route.
-- Send packets that matches each Everflow ACL rule.
-- Verify that packets are mirrored and destination port changed accordingly.

-### Test case \#4 - Change neighbor MAC address.
+### Test case \#2 - Change neighbor MAC address.

 #### Test objective